tnolet/haproxy-rest/README.md

 *Important* : Currently, HAproxy-rest does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
-Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy
+Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy.

 ## Installing: the easy Docker way